JuliaAstro/AstroImages.jl/README.md

 [...]
 ```

-If unspecified, the first image HDU will be loaded.

 ## AstroImage type

-The package provides a new type, `AstroImage` to integrate FITS images with
+The package provides a  type, `AstroImage` to integrate FITS images with
 Julia packages for plotting and image processing.
 The `AstroImage` function has
 the same syntax as `load`.
 This command: